Murray1991/gLAD/README.md

 * `git clone https://github.com/Murray1991/gLAD.git`
 * `cd gLAD`
 * `./install.sh`
-* `make build && make main.bin`
+* `make build && make main`

-## Test
+## User manual
 In `data` folder are provided two simple dictionary files to test the application.
 Each file line MUST be composed by a string and a weight separated by a TAB.

-To run the program:
+You can download a bigger dictionary file (the one used for the tests that list titles and click counts of Wikipedia pages)
+* `cd data`
+* `./download.sh`

+After the installation, in `build` there will be the executables for each different version (see report.pdf for additional informations).
+In order to run, for example, the program of the first version using the `italian-cities.txt` file and K equal to 5:
+* `./build/main.tst1.bin ./data/italian-cities.txt 5`

+## Content of this folder
+* `data/`: data directory with two sample dictionary files to test the application and a bash script to download a bigger dictionary file
+* `include/tst/`: directory with the implementations of the different versions of the index (tst*.hpp)
+* `src/`: directory with the program main
+* `test/`: directory containing the `top_k_queries.cpp` test program and the subfolder `test_cases/` which contains files in which each line represent a query.
+* `Makefile`: for the compilation of the applications and the tests
+* `build_indexes.sh`: simple script that builds the indexes for a file
+* `collect_results.sh`, `testK.sh`, `tests.sh`: scripts used for testing.
+* `README.md`: this readme
+* `report.pdf`: the report of the project

+## Test
+Compile the test program for each version
+* `make test`

+Build the indexes (this can take some hundreds of seconds)
+* `./build_indexes.sh ./data/italian-cities.txt`

+Test each version using K=5, test case `range_queries.txt` and dictionary file `italian-cities.txt` Output format: [name] K  Time(us)  ResultsFound  SizeOfQueryFile  HashValue
+* `./tests.sh 5 ./test/test_cases/range_queries.txt ./data/italian-cities.txt`

+Test *tst1* version varying with K with the same test case file and dictionary file
-* `./build/main.bin ./data/italian-cities.txt`
+* `./testK.sh 1 ./test/test_cases/range_queries.txt ./data/italian-cities.txt`

 ## Results in a nutshell
-I've tested the application generating a succinct tst index built over titles and click counts of Wikipedia pages.
-The file of ~900 MB (cleaned from duplicates is about ~630 MB) has about ~30M of unique strings and the index generated is about ~310 MB.
-Top-5 queries are completed with a time varying typically from 0.8 to 1.6 milliseconds.
+Each version has been tested using a dictionary from a file over titles and click counts of Wikipedia pages.
+The file of ~900 MB (cleaned from duplicates is about ~630 MB) has about ~30M of unique strings and the indexes generated are about ~320 MB.
+Time for the construction of an index is ~200 seconds.
+Top-5 queries are completed under 1 millisecond, further informations in `report.pdf`.

 ## Enviroment used
-The tests have been done using commodity hardware mounting a Intel(R) Core(TM)i5-3317U CPU clocked at 1.70GHz and a 4GB DDR3 memory.
+The tests have been done on a workstation providing an Intel XEON CPU E5-260 (8 core clocked at 2GHz, two private levels of cache per core and one level shared).
+Compiler used: gcc (GCC) 4.9.4

 ## Known Issues
-* Very slow in building the index for a big file and very memory consuming in this phase.
+* Slow in building the index for big files and very memory consuming in this phase.

 ## License
 This code is licensed under [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/)